jameslintaylor/PopSwift/README.md

 # Usage

 ### Animating custom properties
-One awesome thing about [facebook/pop](https://github.com/facebook/pop) is the ability to animate any `CGFloat` property on any `NSObject`.
+One awesome thing about [facebook/pop](https://github.com/facebook/pop) is the ability to animate any property on any `NSObject`.
 These next few examples highlight how we might animate a custom `property` on a `PropertyOwner` object.

 #### pop